• Skip to main content

 ground with just a slight bend to the knee

 Note: Some bikes, called ‘balance bikes’, ‘pre-bikes’ or ‘running bikes’ are specifically made for kids to learn and hone balancing, steering and braking skills.
 These bikes do not have cranks, pedals, a chain or training wheels.
-If your child already has this type of bike, the “Adjust the bike” step may not be necessary.
+If your child already has a balance bike, the “Adjust the bike” step may not be necessary.

 Teach balance